Maneren/KIV-UPP/sem01/README.md

 already short runtime of the serial version, leaving very few opportunities for improvement and outsized impact of random performace fluctuations due to OS scheduling, IO, etc.

+EDIT: After few more days of investigation, I found out that the laptop has slightly faster RAM which may be a part of the reason it's faster.
+It lines up with the fact that it got more visible in the parallel version where data is being copied between threads and also after switching to the RAM disks.

 #### Metrics